Virtual data room for private equity hero.

 Analytics

-Beyond basic logs, you want to know which documents got the most attention, which pages investors spent the most time on, and whether someone opened your data room and immediately closed it.
+Beyond basic logs, you want to know which documents got the most attention, which pages visitors spent the most time on, and whether someone opened your data room and immediately closed it.
 This gives you signal on how serious a buyer is and what concerns they might have.

 Ease of use